purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/html-templating.md

 └── Cargo.lock
 ```

-Install ructe as a build dependency, add the following to the end of `app/Cargo.toml`
+Install Ructe as a build dependency, add the following to the end of `app/Cargo.toml`

 ```toml
 [build-dependencies]